Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Encoder-Only Predictive Coding: Cross-Circuit Latent Dynamics and Learning

-where $V = C + F + P$, brackets $<\cdot>$ denote vector concatenation, and, specifically, indices $v = 1, 2, 3, 4$ would correspond to flattened foveal views index $v = 5$ would correspond to a flattened parafoveal view and index $v = 6$ would correspond to a flattened peripheral view .
+where $V = C + F + P$ and, specifically, indices $v = 1, 2, 3, 4$ would correspond to flattened foveal views index $v = 5$ would correspond to a flattened parafoveal view and index $v = 6$ would correspond to a flattened peripheral view .
 See supplement for technical details on constructing $\mathbf{g}(k)$.

 The above process means that any $\mathbf{g}(k)$ is a collection of sampled sub-spaces of the observation $\mathbf{o}(t_g)$, represented in terms of several higher-resolution (smaller/close-up) views and several lower-resolution (larger/zoomed out) features.
 Although this scheme was designed for visual perception, a similar patch extraction process could be considered for other sensory domains, e.g., raw audio waveform representations, where relevant anatomical knowledge, e.g., the ear, spiral ganglion neurons in the cochlea, could be used to motivate the sampling scheme.